 The chin is directly linked to our hormones and means there’s really not too much we can do in order to prevent these monthly occurrences.
 If you have a regular cycle and know around about when your period is coming, then focus on your skincare regime for the few days before (you can read more about period skincare here).
 Whilst our hormones can make us reach for fatty comfort foods, try to focus on getting your five a day and avoiding salty food during this time of the month.

 Try to keep the area as clean and oil free as you can, which means no touching!
 And finally, use a face wash or treatment that contains to salicylic acid to try and dry out the blemishes.
-We love the Alpha-H Clear Skin Face Wash and the Mario Badescu Drying Lotion.
+We love the Alpha-H Clear Skin Daily Face and Body Wash and the Mario Badescu Drying Lotion.

 These breakouts can also be affected by the arrival of our period.
 However, getting spots around the jawline and ears can also be a sign that you’re not cleansing properly.
 The face is a large area to cover and sometimes we can easily miss out on cleansing a small portion of that area.
 Make sure you’re double cleansing and using a toner to get rid of every speck of makeup and/or dirt that could be on the skin.